premchander-revature/interviewquestions/Java Automation/testing-automation.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

 isMultiple(): boolean – This method informs whether the Select element supports multiple selection options at the same time or not.
-This method accepts nothing and returns a boolean value (true/false).
+This method accepts nothing and returns a Boolean value (true/false).

 </blockquote>
 </details>